Place Versailles: History

-Popular Quebec sports-themed restaurant chain La Cage aux Sports (later renamed La Cage – Brasserie sportive) opened its 50th restaurant in history at the mall in 2010, on the mall’s second floor.
+Quebec sports-themed restaurant chain La Cage aux Sports opened its 50th restaurant in history at the mall in 2010, on the mall’s second floor.
 The restaurant can also be accessed from the outside of the mall via an elevator connecting the parking lot to the restaurant.
 The first sporting events shown at the restaurant were an NHL hockey game between the Montreal Canadiens and the Ottawa Senators, followed by the martial arts event UFC 121, whose main card was highlighted with a clash between Brock Lesnar and Cain Velasquez.
 During the 2015 FIFA Women’s World Cup tournament in which Canada was the host nation, the La Cage of the mall was featured on Fox Sports’ Garbage Time with Katie Nolan as a popular sports bar for U.S. soccer fans.

 Zellers closed its doors in 2012 and was replaced by Target on September 17, 2013.
 Target did not want the former Zellers entrance that connected directly to Place Versailles' food court and, as a result, it was replaced by a graphic water fountain that the mall claims on its website to be the first in North America.
 Target closed in 2015 and lease sold to Canadian Tire in May 2015.